Procurement professionals have the same question looming over their head on a daily basis about Digital Procurement:

 The ‘conversations’, APIs have together, impact the solutions you use in your private life on a daily basis.
 When you download a game, or post a picture to Instagram from your phone, APIs are working in harmony to allow those actions; seamlessly communicating the threshold between the software’s processing systems.

 Look at the capabilities sales and marketing teams have within their CRM platforms, such as Salesforce or HubSpot.
 Salesforce has APIs, connecting their services with thousands of applications.
 This capability allows Salesforce to remain as the central solution provider, but build shared value for their customers and other solution vendors.
-Instead of building their own email-marketing tool to compete with the existing market giants, Salesforce allows the user to integrate with Zoho, Mailchimp, and more!
+Instead of building their own email-marketing tool to compete with the existing market giants, Salesforce allows the user to integrate with Zoho, Mailchimp, Microsoft Teams and more!

 API driven innovation is a form of innovation through integrality and inclusion.
 Breaking down barriers and silos within your business intelligence is just as important as eliminating the silos of a physical team.

 For procurement, centralizing the lifecycle of processes and gathering of data sets are two examples that come to mind when brainstorming the application of scalable API-integrated solutions.
 Running an ERP system, spend analysis solution and invoicing application from the outlook of one platform streamlines accessibility of data, and centralizes digital procurement operations.

 Some of the barriers of API driven innovation remain within questions of cyber security and/or regulations of compliance that procurement orgs may have from their stakeholders.
 For example, traditional banking institutions cannot run their applications for procurement with an open-API mindset, because they have government regulations to abide by, concerning cyber security.